tsvetislavt99/tsvetislavt99/README.md

-Hi, I'm Tsvetislav
+# Hi, I'm Tsvetislav

-<em>Currently working as a Junior Developer at <a href="https://bg.linkedin.com/company/mentormate">MentorMate</a>.
+### Currently working as a Junior Developer at <a href="https://bg.linkedin.com/company/mentormate">MentorMate</a>

 🎓 &nbsp;I am a last year student, getting my Bachelor's degree in Maths & IT. \
-💻 &nbsp;Also studied for Full Stack JS Web Developer at <a href="https://softuni.bg/">SoftUni</a>.
+💻 &nbsp;Also studied for Full Stack JS Web Developer at <a href="https://softuni.bg/">SoftUni

 ### 🛠 &nbsp;Tech Stack & Other Useful Proficiencies